Daud-Dev-AI/Project_1_Skillstorm/Proj1/inventory_management/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is created for educational purposes as part of the Skillstorm training program.

-## Author

-Developed with ❤️ using Claude Code

----

 **Note**: This application uses sample data loaded automatically on startup.
 The database schema is recreated each time the application starts (ddl-auto: create-drop).
 For production use, change this to `validate` or `update`.
+## Author

+Engr.
+Daud Ahmad